Replicating Lavender's Greeks¶

 - Theta can flip sign near the boundary — the option is gaining value as the interest advantage of early exercise grows

-Lavender uses a binomial tree (Cox-Ross-Rubinstein) for American options.
-At each node, the model checks whether early exercise is optimal, producing Greeks that correctly reflect the exercise boundary.
-This is why our American Greeks can't be replicated with Black-76 — you need a tree.
+Lavender's American Greeks reflect the early-exercise boundary, so they can't be reproduced with Black-76 alone — you need a model that checks, at each step, whether exercising beats holding (a binomial tree is the textbook way to do it).
 The BSM approximation is typically within 5% for delta, gamma, and vega; theta on American options with upcoming dividends can differ 10–15% because the early-exercise boundary reshapes the time-decay curve.
 Deep ITM puts and near-expiry options diverge most.

 7. Gamma — Curvature of Delta¶